Turkish Army in World War One – uniforms, strength, organization.

 Enver Pasha, minister for war, who with Talat Bey, minister for the interior, headed the government, had taken control of the III Army, about 150,000 strong, and in mid-December directed their ill-equipped men over the mountains into the Caucasus, versus the tinier Russian 7th Army.
 Surpassed by winter snow storms, the moment of the appearance of the 3 corps was wasted, and they assaulted piecemeal.
 However, the starving, fatigued soldiers fought fiercely, and the Russian leaders were alarmed.
 After that, beaten close to Sarikamish, the Turks encountered the option of surrender or retreat over the frozen mountains.
 Just 12,000 returned to Erzurum.
 One whole corps laid down its arms, and the Russians counted 30,000 frozen corpses in the wilderness.

-In Feb 1915 the IV Army sent 20,000 men along the Sinai peninsula to cut off the Suez Canal.
-Egypt, nevertheless in 1914 nominally a part of the Ottoman empire but since 1882 mastered and occupied by The United Kingdom, ended up announced a British protectorate once Ottoman empire joined world war one.
+In Feb 1915 the IV Army sent 20,000 men along the Sinai Peninsula to cut off the Suez Canal.
+Egypt, nevertheless in 1914 nominally a part of the Ottoman Empire but since 1882 mastered and occupied by The United Kingdom, ended up announced a British protectorate once Ottoman Empire joined world war one.
 It had been garrisoned by a single British Territorial and 2 Indian divisions, and the two-division ANZAC Army Corps was setting up and exercising there.
 The Turks were beaten back easily.
-Within the years to come, the English considered the strike throughout Sinai, in the beginning clumsily and tentatively, after that in 1917 placed under Allenby skillfully and overwhelmingly, conquering Jerusalem in December 1917.
+Within the years to come, the English considered the strike throughout Sinai, in the beginning clumsily and tentatively, after that in 1917 placed under Allenby skilfully and overwhelmingly, conquering Jerusalem in December 1917.

 Further east the English took the initiative early on versus the Turks.
 A brigade from India arrived at the head of the Persian Gulf in October 1914, followed by the remainder of a division created to defend the Anglo-Persian oilfields avoiding enemy incursions into the Indian Ocean.
 It rapidly conquest Basra and advanced far up the river Euphrates.